 Our commitment is reflected in the School of Public Health Strategic Plan and the University of Maryland Strategic Plan for Diversity and Inclusion where diversity is articulated as a core value and complemented by specific objectives and target outcomes for diversity and inclusion.

-Eight Ways Our School Supports Diversity and Inclusion
+Some Ways Our School Supports Diversity and Inclusion

 Our Diverse Student Body